 Faculty of Law, Western University

-David Hakim received his B.A. and M.A. in philosophy from Western University.
-He is currently a first year student at Western Law.
-David’s primary philosophical interest is Kant’s ethics.
-He looks forward to revisiting issues of practical ethics with new insights from his legal education.
+David Hakim received his BA and MA in philosophy from Western University.
+He is currently a second-year student at Western Law.
+David’s primary philosophical interest is Kant’s ethics and he has a growing interest in professional (esp. legal) ethics.

 ‘Kant on Moral Illusion and Appraisal of Others’ – 9th Annual Kant Reading Party.
 July 2016.